javascript-tutorial/en.javascript.info/1-js/08-prototypes/03-native-prototypes/article.md

 The `"prototype"` property is widely used by the core of JavaScript itself.
 All built-in constructor functions use it.

-We'll see how it is for plain objects first, and then for more complex ones.
+We'll see how it works first, and then how to use it for adding new capabilities to built-in objects.

 ## Object.prototype